KalleNolte/REMEMBER-Water-Is-the-Holy-Grail/chapter_gaia_water_the_memory_of_the_earth.md

 a coming and a going,
 a pulse between form and formlessness.

-⸻

-## Gaia’s Role in Your Synthesis
+## Gaia’s Role in this Synthesis

-Germany gave you structure.
+Germany gave me structure.
-America gave you vision.
+America gave me vision.
-India gave you remembrance.
+India gave me remembrance.
-Japan gave you discipline.
+Japan gave me discipline.
-Spain and Portugal gave you feeling.
+Spain and Portugal gave me feeling.
-Russia gave you courage.
+Russia gave me courage.

-But Gaia gave you all of it.
+But Gaia gave me all of it.

 Gaia is the stage,
 the source of sources,
-the primordial mother of the elements, the ancient library of patterns, the field that holds the archetypes you wove into your theory of everything.
+the primordial mother of the elements, the ancient library of patterns, the field that holds the archetypes
+I wove into this theory of everything.

 Without Gaia, there is no mathematics — for geometry is nature.